Rapfff/jajapy/docs/source/GoHMM.rst

 Gaussian observations Hidden Markov Model (GoHMM)
 =================================================
-A GoHMM is similar to a HMM, but this time the observations are real values generated according to gaussian distribution.
-Instead of having a discrete probability ditribution over all the possible observations, each state has here the two parameters *mu* and *sigma* of a gaussian distribution.
+A GoHMM is similar to a HMM, but this time the observations are vectors of real number generated according to sevral Gaussian distributions.
+Instead of having a discrete probability ditribution over all the possible observations, each state has several pairs of parameters mu and sigma, one for each Gaussian distribution.
+THe number of Gaussian distribution is the same in each state.

 Example
 -------
+The following example is a GoHMM with only one Gaussian distribution in each state.

-In the following picture, the dotted arrows represent the initial state probability distribution: we will start in the yellow state with probability 0.1.
+The dotted arrows represent the initial state probability distribution: we will start in the yellow state with probability 0.1.

 .. image:: pictures/GOHMM.png